ciurca/GoingFurtherBlog/content/posts/aether-theme/index.md

 ---
-title: "Aether: A Clean Theme for Hugo"
+title: 'Aether: A Clean Theme for Hugo'
-date: 2018-05-02T14:33:42-04:00
+date: 2018-05-02T18:33:42.000+00:00
 description: " Aether is new theme for Hugo that emphasizes motion, material, and depth as design elements.
 Distracting styling and page elements are forgone to focus on the content."
-categories: ["Web"]
+categories:
+- Web
 dropCap: true
 displayInMenu: false
-displayInList: true
-draft: false
+displayInList: false
 resources:
 - name: featuredImage
-  src: "mdd-macbook.jpg"
+  src: mdd-macbook.jpg
   params:
-    description: "A MacBook showing a website using the aether theme"
+    description: A MacBook showing a website using the aether theme

 ---
 Today's web is a frustrating mess of pop-ups, intrusive banners, and ads obstructing the content.
 I designed aether to be free of all these distractions and simply highlight the content.
 The result feels more like a native application than a website.
 Interactions are intuitive, content is the focus, and distractions are omitted.

 Aether is a Hugo theme for blogs that elevates good writing and photography.
 If you use Hugo for your blog, give aether a try.